tomasjiricek/garmin-ha-widget/PRIVACY-POLICY.md

 ### Data Retention
 - Configuration data persists until you uninstall the widget or clear settings
-- Cached data automatically expires after 1 hour
+- Cached data persists until manually cleared
 - No data is retained by us - everything stays on your device

 ### Changes to Privacy Policy